bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Thus, the Query definition consists of the key field (`userId`) and two fields that refer to the range.
 The names of fields over which the range is created follow the schema _field**From**_, _field**To**_, where _field_ is the field declared in the topic creation command (Step 1). <br />
 When you execute a Range Query, you expect to receive a list of entries.
-In the example, the return type of the query is a list of _UserRating_. <br />
+As you can see, the return type of the query is a list of _UserRating_. <br />
 The last element of the query definition is a topic (the same that you defined in the first step).